Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: Conclusion

 \section{Conclusion}

-In this paper, we present the first Best-of-Both-Worlds (BoBW) framework for episodic Markov decision processes with heavy-tailed feedback (HTMDPs).
+In this paper, we present the first Best-of-Both-Worlds (BoBW) framework for episodic Markov decision processes with heavy-tailed losses (HTMDPs).
 For settings with known transitions, we propose \texttt{HT-FTRL-OM}, an algorithm leveraging the FTRL framework with $1/\alpha$-Tsallis entropy regularization and a novel skipping loss estimator.
-By introducing innovative techniques such as local control for heavy-tailed shifted losses and suboptimal mass propagation, we establish that \texttt{HT-FTRL-OM} achieves nearly minimax-optimal instance-independent regret $\widetilde{\mathcal{O}}(T^{1/\alpha})$ in adversarial regimes and logarithmic instance-dependent regret $\mathcal{O}(\log T)$ in self-bounding environments.
+By introducing innovative techniques such as local control for heavy-tailed shifted losses and suboptimal mass propagation, we establish that \texttt{HT-FTRL-OM} achieves an instance-independent regret $\widetilde{\mathcal{O}}(\sigma T^{1/\alpha})$, minimax-optimal in $\sigma,T$ up to $\poly(H,S,A)$ and log factors, in adversarial regimes and logarithmic instance-dependent regret $\mathcal{O}(\log T)$ in self-bounding environments.

-We further extend our results to the unknown transition setting with \texttt{HT-FTRL-UOB}, which incorporates a pessimistic estimator and upper occupancy bounds.
+We further extend our results to the unknown transition setting with \texttt{HT-FTRL-UOB}, which incorporates a pessimistic estimator and upper occupancy bounds under a mild truncative nonnegativity condition (\Cref{ass:truncative-nonnegativity}).
 Through a novel regret decomposition that isolates transition uncertainty from heavy-tailed estimation errors, we prove that this algorithm attains a regret bound of $\widetilde{\mathcal{O}}(T^{1/\alpha} + \sqrt{T})$ in adversarial environments and $\mathcal{O}(\log^2 T)$ in stochastic ones.
-Our work bridges the gap between heavy-tailed RL and adaptive algorithm design.
-Future directions include tightening the bounds with respect to $S,A$ and $H$ factors and extending these guarantees to the function approximation setting.
+Our work bridges the gap between heavy-tailed RL and adaptive algorithm design, and is particularly relevant for RL applications with intrinsically heavy-tailed feedback, such as network traffic routing, financial decision-making, and image signal processing.
+Several limitations of our work suggest important future directions: tightening the bounds with respect to $S,A$ and $H$ factors, relaxing or removing the truncative nonnegativity condition in the unknown transition case (as achieved by \citet{zhao2025heavytailed} in the bandit setting), and extending these guarantees to the function approximation setting.